-It’s true that dogs don’t speak with their mouths, but they say volumes with their body language — just like we do.
-The majority of them give some type of warning before launching an attack.
+It’s true that dogs don’t speak with their mouths but speak volumes with their body language — just like we do.
+Most of them give some type of warning before launching an attack.

-If you are getting any of these warning signs from a dog — no matter how adorable it may be — slowly back away.
+If you are getting any warning signs from a dog — no matter how adorable it may be — slowly back away.
 You’ll be protecting yourself from a serious wound and the owner from having to put their dog down.

 Some states have a one-bite rule that says the owner isn’t liable the first time around.
 If the dog bites again, however, the owner will be forced to compensate the victim and possibly euthanize the animal.
 South Carolina doesn’t follow this guideline — we follow the strict liability rule.
 This means that an owner is automatically on the hook if their dog reaches out and bites someone, regardless of whether or not it has a perfectly innocent past.